IceAsteroid/swayWorkroom.sh/README.md

 3. Refresh sway and you're good to go. :)

 # Contribution
   Just post an issue, if you encounter any problems.
-I'll fix them if I can when I'm feeling not bad.
+I'll fix them if I can when I'm feeling a bit energic.